Cancellative sparse domination: Abstract

 \section{Abstract}

 We present a general sparse domination principle which respects the cancellative structure of the functions under study.
-We obtain sparse domination results in general measure spaces, including general martingale settings in one and two parameters, and in the Euclidean setting.
-In the one-parameter martingale setting, we obtain a sparse characterization of the $H^1$ norm.
-The proofs make critical use of precise level-set estimates for generalized versions of medians.
-Our results imply new, quantitatively sharp, weighted results for martingales and Calderón-Zygmund operators acting on $H^p$ spaces.
+We obtain sparse domination results in filtered measure spaces, including martingale settings in one and two parameters, as well as in the Euclidean setting.
+In the one parameter martingale setting, we obtain a sparse characterization of the $H^1$-norm.
+The proofs make critical use of precise level-set estimates for generalized medians.
+Our results imply new, quantitatively sharp, weighted results for martingale transforms and Calderón-Zygmund operators from $H^p(w)$ to $L^p(w)$.

-\keywords{Martingales, conditional medians, Calder\'on-Zygmund operators, sparse domination, Hardy spaces} \subjclass[2020]{42B20,60G46,42B25,42B30}
+\keywords{Martingales, conditional medians, Calder\'on-Zygmund operators, sparse domination, Hardy spaces} \subjclass[2020]{42B20, 60G46, 42B25, 42B30}